After installing my cell phone booster I still have a weak cell signal. How do I fix this?

-- Where you place the outside antenna could dramatically change the signal.
+- Where you place the outside antenna could dramatically change the signal you receive from the inside antenna.
 To find the best place to mount your outside antenna, use an RF signal meter or phone application to test the strength of the available signal at different spots around the building.
 Here is how you can use your phone to test cell signal strength.
-If you have a very weak cell signal outside of the building, you may need to look into alternative solutions.
+If you have a very weak cell signal outside of the building, you may need to look into alternatives to a signal booster.

 - If you have enough room for the required separation, you may want to consider upgrading to a higher-power signal booster kit.